 Renewable Diesel Offers Low-Carbon, Drop-In Alternative to Fossil-Based Fuels

-Penske currently offers R-99 — 99% renewable diesel fuel — at 24 locations in California.
-Renewable diesel offerings will be expanding within California and to Oregon and Washington by October.
+Penske currently offers R-99 — 99% renewable diesel fuel — at multiple locations on the West Coast.

 Renewable diesel can be produced from crop residues, wood and sawdust, animal fats, used cooking oil, vegetable oil, fish fat and switchgrass.
 It qualifies as an advanced biofuel under the U.S. Environmental Protection Agency’s (EPA) Renewable Fuel Standard (RFS) Program.